 Very much like The Club that millions use to keep their cars secure, The Door Club secures any exterior door in your home so that it will resist more than two tons of force.
 That’s a lot of security for less than $30.
 This device is easy to install, a cinch to engage and offers tremendous peace of mind.

-We installed Ideal Security Patio Door Security bars (about $20 each) on the three sets of sliders in our home.
+We installed Ideal Security Patio Door Security bars on the three sets of sliders in our home.
 This system works like a dream, and the installation was easy, too.
 We can open a slider just enough to provide ventilation even while a door is in the fully locked position.
 The bar easily swings up and out of the way when we want the door open all the way.

 These days, local police typically advise homeowners to install secondary locks so windows cannot be opened by force.
 Good advice.
 The type of lock that qualifies is one with a metal clamp that attaches to the frame of the window above the sash.

-For less than $3 per window, Defender Security Window Lock more than meets the minimum standard.
+For less per window, Defender Security Window Lock more than meets the minimum standard.
 The lock is adjustable to fit up to one-half inch thick rails.
 And you can lock it in “ventilating position” which allow the windows to be slightly ajar, while completely secure against forced entry.

 This safe comes pre-drilled with the hardware required to bolt it to the bottom of a drawer, floor, shelf or wall.
 Now you can stack things on top of it and no one will be the wiser.
 The hinges are even concealed so no giveaways there.
 This compact safe is a winner in both functionality and price point.